Sewing is quickly gaining in popularity again.

 Which is Better: Manual or Computerized?

 Another choice you might be thinking about is whether to get a traditional manual sewing machine or a computerized one.
 There are some good reasons to purchase either type.
+It also depends highly on your need and comfortability with such machines, if it makes it easier for you to use a computerized model then go for it, although some people would still choose a manual sewing machine for the most part.

 Manual machines don’t have have as many options, but have all the ones you will need for a beginner.
 When you are starting out you really don’t need 40 stitches or 8 different buttonholes or any other fancy features of some of the more expensive machines.
 A really good quality mechanical machine is usually a good place to start out.
 This is especially true for youngsters.
 Fewer options and less computerized parts also means you will have a lot fewer things that can go wrong.
 Click here to see some sewing machines I recommend for small children.